Kruptein/planarally-docs/docs/dm/settings.md

 The vision tool (in the tool bar) allows you to select which of the players in the session you want to mimic.
 This can be just one player but can also be a group of players.

 _Currently, there is no keybinding to toggle this mode or visual cue for when you're in fake player mode.
 This is planned for a future version of PlanarAlly._

 ### Fill entire canvas with FoW

 _FoW stands for Fog of War_

 With this option enabled, everything on-screen is hidden for players by default.
 Lights need to be added to grant vision in areas.

 With this option disabled, everything on-screen is shown to players by default.
 FoW needs to be added to remove vision in areas.

 ### Only LoS

+_LoS stands for Line of Sight_

 This option toggles an advanced mode of lighting.

 When disabled, every location on screen with a light source will be visible.
 It doesn’t matter whether a player is in that location or not.

 When enabled, only things in Line of Sight of player tokens will be visible on screen.
 A player needs to see the light in order for it to show up on the screen.

 See the [lighting docs](/docs/dm/light-shadows/) for more information on this topic.